 Dance the Decline of Your Brain Away

-The study, done at the German center for Neurodegenerative Diseases, in Magdeburg, Germany, had a group of elderly volunteers, whose average age was 68, participate in two different exercise routines.
-One was dancing, and the other endurance training.
-Both did it weekly for eighteen month.
+The study, done at the German Center for Neurodegenerative Diseases, in Magdeburg, Germany, had a group of elderly volunteers, whose average age was 68, participate in two different exercise routines.
+One was dancing and the other endurance training.
+Both did it weekly for eighteen months.

-Dr Kathrin Rehfeld, lead author of the study wrote: “…that both increase the area of the brain that declines with age.
+Dr. Kathrin Rehfeld, the lead author of the study, wrote: “…that both increase the area of the brain that declines with age.
 In comparison, it was only dancing that lead to noticeable behavioral changes in terms of improved balance.”

 Both groups showed an increase in the hippocampus region of the brain, an area that can be affected by dementia and age decline.
 It helps with keeping balance.
 The dancing group seemed to get more out of the exercise than the endurance group.

 Dr. Rehfeld explains, “We tried to provide our seniors in the dance group with constantly changing dance routines of different genres (Jazz, Square, Latin-American and Line Dance).
 Steps, arm-patterns, formations, speed, and rhythms were changed every second week to keep them in a constant learning process.